 Puya raimondii (subgenus puya)

 Each of the around 200 species of Puya, have their own particular range and preferences.
-Puya raimondii, Queen of the Andes, is restricted to the arid high Andes of Peru and Bolivia, where it can be found in the Altiplano, an arid high elevation plateau, averaging over 12,000′, lying between two ranges where the Andes are at their widest, just over 200 miles across.
+Puya raimondii, Queen of the Andes, is restricted to the arid high Andes of Peru and Bolivia, where it can be found in scattered sites of the Altiplano, an arid high elevation plateau, averaging over 12,000′, lying between two ranges where the Andes are at their widest, just over 200 miles across.
 The ‘high plain’ stretches south from central Peru across Bolivia, where Lake Titicaca is located near their shared border, all of the way down to northern Argentina and Chile, the bulk of it in Bolivia.
-It is bound to the east by the Cordillera Oriental and the Amazon Basin, to the west by Cordillera Occidental with the Atacama Desert to its southwest.
+It is bound to the east by the Cordillera Orientale and the Amazon Basin, to the west by Cordillera Occidental with the Atacama Desert to its southwest.
 Active volcanos abound in the surrounding mountains.
 Most of the Altiplano lies within a huge basin out of which no rivers flow.
-The plateau averages less than 8″ of rain a year which it receives mostly in the summer months coming from the east where most of it is wrung out climbing the eastern slope of the Andes.
+The plateau averages less than 8″ of rain a year which it receives mostly in the summer months coming from the east where most of the moisture has been wrung out climbing the eastern slope of the Andes.
 The rest of the year is cool, dry, windy and sunny…desiccating conditions.
 Keep this in mind.
 Were you able to acquire one of these Puya raimondii protection from winter wet would be high on its list of needs as our pattern is opposite and more extreme than its own.

-This particular species is considered endangered and is threatened by fire across its home range which is used by local populations to ‘improve’ pasture land.
+This particular species is considered endangered and is threatened by fire across its home range which is often used by local farmers to ‘improve’ pasture land.
 The ‘million’ seeds produced at flowering by a single plant may seem sufficient to assure this plants survival across the Altiplano, but recall that this production is minimized by the ‘events’ relative rarity, the long cycle between germination and flowering.
 Pasturing livestock on limited land puts heavy pressure on it and as Puya species are not palatable and dealing with this species’ physical structure would be a formidable undertaking with limited power equipment, fire would seem to be the most effective strategy eliminating this ‘pest’ from the pasture.
 Farming often has more immediate goals directly opposed to those of the ecologists.
 This conflict will likely be exacerbated as climate change continues to alter precipitation reducing it overall and effecting the frequency and intensity of rain events and snow in the framing mountains.
 Drought and temperature increases are already effecting the Andes, and those ares which are already arid have less margin for such reductions without producing serious consequences for both agriculture and the survival of native species.
 The seed from endangered plants, and seed is the only way to propagate this plant, as it does not form offsets, is protected and shared only with those approved to study it or to grow on for restoration projects.
 It would be interesting to see if the Berkeley garden has more of these growing out on its grounds, a location considerably easier to visit than its home range.
 It is extremely unlikely that you will find one to grow on in your own garden.

 Puya mirabilis (subgenus puyopsis)